-Exercise Science Program - Department of Sports Medicine Standards for Scholarship and Professional Development
+Exercise Science Program - Department of Sports Medicine

 The Exercise Science Program expects faculty to be continuously engaged in scholarly activity and professional development.
 The department recognizes the different platforms and opportunities for faculty to publish and present peer-reviewed science, as well as being able to be professionally involved in a variety of settings.
 As such, great liberty is given to individual faculty in regards to achieving the specific standards for scholarship and professional development.